jramkiss/jramkiss.github.io/_posts/2020-04-11-covid-changepoint-analysis.md

 ---
 layout: post
 title: "Detecting Changes in COVID-19 Cases with Bayesian Models"
-date: 2020-04-14 19:22
+date: 2020-04-11 19:22
 comments: true
 author: "Jonathan Ramkissoon"
 math: true
-summary: Bayesian model to estimate the date that flattening of new COVID-19 cases started in each country.
+summary: Bayesian model to estimate the date that flattening of new COVID-19 cases started.
 ---

 ## Problem

 With the current global pandemic and its associated resources (data, analyses, etc.), I've been trying for some time to come up with an interesting COVID-19 problem to attack with statistics.
 After looking at the number of confirmed cases for some counties, it was clear that at _some_ date, the number of new cases stopped being exponential and its distribution changed.
 However, this date was different for each country (obviously).
 This post introduces and discusses a Bayesian model for estimating the date that the distribution of new COVID-19 cases in a particular country changes.

-An important reminder before we get into it is that all models are wrong, but some are useful.
-This model is useful for estimating the date of change, not for predicting what will happen with COVID-19.

 All the code for this post can be found [here](https://nbviewer.jupyter.org/github/jramkiss/jramkiss.github.io/blob/master/_posts/notebooks/covid19-changes.ipynb).

 ## Model

-We want to describe $y$, log of the number of new cases each day, which we'll do using a segmented regression model.
+We want to describe $y$, log of the number of new cases each day, as a function of $t$, the number of days since the virus started in a particular country.
+We'll do this using a segmented regression model.
 The point at which we segment will be determined by a learned parameter, $\tau$.
-This is outlined below:
+This is model is written below:

 **Likelihood:**